A Brief History of Photoshop and How It Changed the World

 AI takes the wheel

-And then in 2024, Adobe added Generative Fill and Generative Expand — powered by their Firefly AI model.
+In May 2023, Adobe added Generative Fill and Generative Expand to the Photoshop beta, powered by their Firefly AI model, trained largely on Adobe Stock to keep the output commercially safe.
+By September 2023, Generative Fill was generally available in Photoshop 25.0.
 You could now select an empty area, type "a cat sitting on a chair," and Photoshop would draw it in.
+You could expand a photo's canvas in any direction and the model would fill in plausible surroundings.

 How it changed the world